Snapdragon 712 vs Helio G90T vs Kirin 810

 Hardware:

-In terms of built, the Snapdragon is processed on 10nm, the Mediatek is processed on 12nm and the Kirin, best among the bunch in this category, is processed on 7nm.
-This means that the Kirin is the most power-efficient among the bunch, followed by the Snapdragon at second and MediaTek at last.
+In terms of build, the Snapdragon is processed at 10nm, the Mediatek is processed at 12nm, and the Kirin, the best among the bunch in this category, is processed at 7nm.
+This means the Kirin is the most power-efficient among the bunch, followed by the Snapdragon at second and MediaTek at last.

 In terms of support, all three of them support UFS 3.1 storage along with support for LPDDR4X RAM.